Magic City

 As I am metal etched in acid

-Curled-in-curls islands of quantum chips
+Curled-in-curves islands of quantum chips

 Printed onto arms, head, and hands

-A non-living being who loves life
+A non-living being who loves to live

-And all the magic mountains
+Adores all magic mountains

-The city and I need each other
+My city and I need each other

 Art is more artificial than intelligence and